-At times, you may feel having a conversation with an atheist takes a blend of rocket science and brain surgery.
-But, it doesn't.
+At times, you may feel that having a conversation with an atheist takes a blend of rocket science and brain surgery—but it doesn't.
 It doesn’t even take great acumen; it just takes a willingness to study the Bible and access to a good apologetics library.
 One book that will become a top resource for your library is Evidence That Demands A Verdict: Life-Changing Truth For A Skeptical World.
-The newest edition was co-authored by Sean McDowell, PhD, is the long-awaited follow-up to the best-selling book series by Josh McDowell.Credit: Josh McDowell
+The newest edition was co-authored by Sean McDowell, PhD, and is the long-awaited follow-up to the best-selling book series by Josh McDowell.Credit: Josh McDowell

 Evidence That Demands A Verdict: Life-Changing Truth For A Skeptical World includes thirty-two chapters filled with informational and illuminating factual data.
 Supplementary material boosts the page count to almost 800 with material covering the topics of Final Thoughts; Responding to the Challenges of Bart Ehrman; Bibliography; Author Index; Subject Index; and How to Know God Personally (Four Spiritual Laws).

 This book can aid in discussions with nonbelievers.
 It is sure to become an essential tool in the fight against the false claims about the Bible and Christianity.
 This book should be in every Christian’s library or apologetic bibliography.